If you’re looking for the top 10 best walk around lenses for the Nikon camera, this article is for you.

 This is a great way to do it with 50 millimeters.

-I used this lens quite a bit while I was out there, so I can give you a good review on it when I came back, and I was absolutely thrilled with it so great results.
+I used this lens quite a bit while I was out there, so I can give you a good review on it when I came back, and I was absolutely thrilled with its great results.

 So absolutely terrific lenses for portraits were just for fun shots in the family candid type shots.
 And I highly recommend it.